Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Discussion

 In addition to training on wildfire smoke-specific monitor data, other aspects of the Reid model that may have helped it better capture high PM$_{2.5}$ from wildfire events are utilization of a satellite product identifying active fire points and inclusion of spatio-temporal indicator variables for state and subregions of the western US, which may have helped optimize the model for this region.
 The Di model, in addition to covering the entire US, incorporated more spatial and temporal smoothing.
 Specifically, they used spatially lagged monitored PM$_{2.5}$, as well as one-day lagged and three-day lagged values of spatially lagged terms, as predictor variables in their final model.
 While this technique may be beneficial for estimation of PM$_{2.5}$ overall, it might also smooth out some of the extreme, short-term spikes due to wildfires.
 In future, we suggest that researchers modeling the effects of wildfire smoke (or other regionally-clustered phenomena) consider adding more event- and/or region-specific information.
-Users of model-based air pollution estimates should also be mindful of prediction caps (e.g. the Di estimates were capped at 200 $\mu g/m^3$) or other means of "taming" large estimates, which can be inappropriate in the wildfire smoke context.
+Users of model-based air pollution estimates should also be mindful of prediction caps (e.g., the Di estimates were capped at 200 $\mu g/m^3$ whereas the Reid estimates were not capped) or other means of "taming" large estimates, which can be inappropriate in the wildfire smoke context.

 A drawback of region-specific modeling is that wildfire smoke can travel large distances.
-A 2021 study showed that the health impacts of wildfire PM$_{2.5}$ are not confined to the western US; in fact, due to higher population density in the eastern US, even more diluted smoke concentrations can cause the majority of attributable mortality and asthma morbidity from wildfire smoke \cite{odell_2021}.
+As suggested by a 2021 study \cite{odell_2021}, diluted smoke concentrations in more populated areas (i.e. in the eastern US) may increase attributable mortality and asthma morbidity from wildfire smoke relative to higher smoke concentrations in less populated areas (i.e. much of the western US).
 While the Di estimates cover the continental US, the Reid estimates only cover the western US.

 There is also a difference in spatial resolution between the two datasets: the Di estimates are available at every 1 km x 1 km grid cell, while the Reid estimates are available at the centroid of every county, ZIP code, and Census tract.
 Given that most health data is aggregated to one of these geographical units and many of the covariates used to train the models were coarser than 1 km x 1 km, this difference may not greatly affect health analyses.
 On the other hand, when researchers have address information or are linking in other gridded data, the Di estimates may be preferred.
 In any case, the intended application of the PM$_{2.5}$ estimates should inform their use, in epidemiologic studies or otherwise.